carlo98/precision_landing_shaping_RL/README.md

 In the second one run
 ```
 cd /src/shared
-./launch_test_ddpg.sh N  # N: ID of the run that you want to load
+./launch_test_ddpg.sh N1 <model> N2
 ```
+Where N1 is the run_id, 'model' is the name of the model to be used and N2 is the state shape.

 #### Results
 The position and velocities for each episode of test are saved in the folder "shared/test_logs".